fastly/waflyctl/Documentation/EXAMPLES.md

 ## Only edit OWASP object base on what it is set on the config file
 `waflyctl --apikey $FASTLY_TOKEN --domain myexample.com --owasp`

-## Disable a WAF, stop it for blocking traffic if something goes horribly wrong

 ## Listing all configuration sets available on the fastly platform
 `waflyctl --apikey $FASTLY_TOKEN --serviceid <service_id> --list-configuration-sets`